-15 Additional pharmaceutical methods may be employed to control the duration of action.
-Controlled delivery may be accomplished by selecting appropriate macromolecules such as polyesters, polyaminoacids, polypyrrolidone, ethylene vinylacetate, methylcellulose, carboxymethyl-cellulose or protamine sulfate and 20 combining these according to well-established procedures in order to control release.
+[0053] Additional pharmaceutical methods may be employed to control the duration of action.
+Controlled delivery may be accomplished by selecting appropriate macromolecules such as polyesters, polyaminoacids, polypyrrolidone, ethylene vinylacetate, methylcellulose, carboxymethyl-cellulose or protamine sulfate and combining these according to well-established procedures in order to control release.
 The duration of action of the inner salt and protease may also be controlled by incorporating these agents into particles of polymeric materials such as polyesters, polyaminoacids, hydrogels, poly(lactic acid) or ethylene vinylacetate copolymers.
-Alternatively, the inner salt and protease may be formulated in 25 microcapsules.
+Alternatively, the inner salt and protease may be formulated in microcapsules.
 Various materials and methods for making and using microcapsules are disclosed in Remington's Pharmaceutical Sciences, (16th edition, A. Oslow, ed., Mack, Easton, Pa.
 1980).

-30 In addition to the embodiment of the invention wherein the method for administering the inner salt and the protease to animals is in the form of the animal's dietary feed, the present invention further embodies the use of other compositions containing the inner salt and protease which may be co-administered with any desired composition, including any vaccines, nutrients or medicaments.
+[0054] In addition to the embodiment of the invention wherein the inner salt and the protease are to be administered to animals in the form of the animal's dietary feed, the present invention further embodies the use of other compositions containing the inner salt and protease which may be co-administered with any desired composition, including any vaccines, nutrients or medicaments.